radebe49/futureproof/RETRY_TESTS_QUICK_START.md

 ### "Invalid Polkadot address format"

-- Check address starts with 5 (Westend)
+- Check address format (SS58 starts with 5, Ethereum starts with 0x)
-- Verify it's 47-48 characters long
+- Verify it's the correct length
 - No spaces or special characters

 ### "Insufficient balance" / "funds"

-- Get WND tokens from faucet: https://faucet.polkadot.io/westend
+- Get PAS tokens from faucet: https://faucet.polkadot.io/paseo
 - Wait 30 seconds for tokens to arrive
-- Check balance in Talisman
+- Check balance in Talisman or MetaMask

 ### "Transaction was cancelled"